How to Maintain a Crawl Space After Encapsulation

 Inspecting Wall Liners and Attachment Points

-Wall liners seal foundation surfaces and prevent moisture from entering through masonry materials.
-When wall liners loosen or detach, gaps form that allow moisture to enter behind sealed surfaces.
+Wall liners help isolate foundation surfaces and reduce moisture transfer from masonry materials.
+When wall liners loosen or detach, gaps can allow damp air or moisture to collect behind the liner.

 Wall liner inspection should include checking for: